 Take action to upgrade your performance reviews by selecting the right template.
 We’ll discuss how to find one and then customize it in the next section.

 If you’re using an existing template, it may be time to update it.
-Qualities like adaptability, flexibility, and agility have become increasingly important, as SHRM emphasizes.
-That will probably remain the case for the foreseeable future.
-Make sure questions speak to these competencies.
+Qualities like adaptability, flexibility, and agility have become increasingly important.
+This will probably remain the case for the foreseeable future.
+Make sure questions speak to these competencies, and address the 6 most important topics to address in every performance review

 Several templates can each enhance your review process.
 We discuss the merits of the GOOD template, rating scale template, and narrative template here.